-In 2014, Gustave Roussy is Europe's leading comprehensive cancer centre.
-It is entirely dedicated to patients and works in three different areas: research, teaching and care.
+In 2021, Gustave Roussy is Europe's leading comprehensive cancer centre.
+It is entirely dedicated to patients and works in three different areas: care, research and teaching.

 The Institute provides cancer care to patients regardless of age.
 It excels in providing highly complex multidisciplinary treatments.
 Expert in rare cancers and complex tumours, the Institute deals with all cancers at all ages of life and bases its specificity on therapeutic innovation.